-Remember, if you hold the switch at R/A (Resume/Accelerate) longer than half a second, the vehicle will keep going faster until you release the switch or apply the brake.
+Remember, if you hold the switch at R/A longer than a 1/2 second, the vehicle will keep going faster until you release the switch or apply the brake.
 You could be startled and even lose control.
-So unless you want to go faster, don't hold the switch at R/A (Resume/Accelerate).
+So unless you want to go faster, don't hold the switch at R/A.